thingbomb/flowtide/README.md

 pnpm build:firefox
 ```

-The extension's source code will be inside the `dist` folder.
+The extension's source code will be inside the `apps/new-tab/dist` folder.

 ## Contributions